johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 - Update the plan_id column in widgets table with the correct plan_id
 ### Working on the JavaScript for plans
 - Create a Stripe Customer [link](https://docs.stripe.com/api/customers)
+### Continuing with the JavaScript for subscribing to a plan